Role of the Auditor-General

 entity or for the sector as a whole.

-of each audit.
+following the completion of each audit.

 What types of audits are carried out?